 We’re starting with talking about sexual assault.
 We know that sexual assault happens far too frequently, and the start of the academic year can be a time that is especially problematic around sexual assault.
 We also know that national statistics demonstrate that 1 in 5 women and 1 in 16 men are sexually assaulted while in college.
 Not only this, but 93% of victims of sexual assault know the assailant.

 Important in our understanding is making sure we are all on the same page about consent.
-Our sexual misconduct policy outlines our definition of consent, but this video does a pretty great job as well:
+As a reminder, our sexual misconduct policy outlines our definition of consent.

 If you, or someone you know, has been the victim of sexual assault while at Cornell, I encourage you to report it to the dean of students office by filling out an incident report, but also to utilize the resources available on campus: